 Level of Engagement Engagement objective Our promise Inform Provide balanced and objective information to assist understanding of the problem, opportunities and solutions.
 We will keep stakeholders informed at all stages of development.
-Consult Obtain feedback on analysis, alternatives and decisions.
-We will keep stakeholders and the community informed, listen to and acknowledge concerns and aspirations and provide feedback on how your input influenced the decision.
-Involve Work directly with stakeholders throughout all stages of the project We will work with stakeholders to ensure your concerns and aspirations are reflected in the alternatives developed and provide feedback on how you influenced the decision.
+Consult Obtain feedback on analysis, alternatives, as part of the planning process, to reduce potential impacts and to inform decisions.
+We will keep stakeholders informed, listen to and acknowledge concerns and aspirations and provide feedback on how your input has influenced the planning process, to mitigate potential impacts and to inform project decisions.
+Involve Work directly with the community.
+This can occur throughout the project or at stages of the project.
+We will work with stakeholders to ensure your concerns and aspirations are considered in the planning process, to mitigate potential Impacts both construction and operation and to design and deliver the final project outcomes.